icerpc/icerpc-docs/pages/getting-started/installation/template.md

 ---
-title: Use the IceRPC .NET Project Templates
+title: Using the IceRPC .NET Project Templates
 ---

 The easiest way to create a new project configured for IceRPC is by using a .NET